circlefin/malachite/specs/english/proofs_scheduling.md

   know, although not yet installed.
 The validator set is the input used to compute the proposer for each round and height, therefore needs to be known a priori.
-  We must discuss the relation between `E`, the epoch length, and `K`, the number of strands.
+  We must discuss the relation between the constants `E`, the epoch length, and `K`, the number of strands.

 [starkprover]: https://docs.starknet.io/architecture-and-concepts/network-architecture/starknet-architecture-overview/#provers